City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 ROWMAN & LITTLEFIELD

-Equal parts autobiography, cautionary tale, and actionable recommendations, drawn from the author’s nearly three-decade career of being “the only one in the room.”
-Published in partnership with the American Alliance of Museums.
+Equal parts autobiography, cautionary tale, and actionable recommendations, for this book, published in partnership with the American Alliance of Museums, Shellman draws from her nearly three-decade career of being “the only one in the room.”

 SIMON & SCHUSTER